11 Broadway, Suite 615 New York, NY 10004

 There are several purposes of a consultation appointment, which may vary slightly depending upon your own situation.
 What happens at a consultation appointment will likely include:

-Gathering all of the facts of your situation (where you explain what has happened to date and what your hopes are for progress and end result);
+- Gathering all of the facts of your situation (where you explain what has happened to date and what your hopes are for progress and end result);

-A full analysis of your case, including what legal options may be available to you;
+- A full analysis of your case, including what legal options may be available to you;

-A determination of whether there is something we as an office can do to assist you;
+- A determination of whether there is something we as an office can do to assist you;

-Explanation of likely timelines (our best estimate based on what we’re seeing happen with similar cases);
+- Explanation of likely timelines (our best estimate based on what we’re seeing happen with similar cases);

-Explanation of the costs involved; and
+- Explanation of the costs involved; and

-Answering any other questions you may have.
+- Answering any other questions you may have.

 There are certain things which simply aren’t the point of a consultation.
 Among the things we won’t do are:

-Check over immigration forms that you’ve prepared yourself, or tell you how to complete immigration forms;
+- Check over immigration forms that you’ve prepared yourself, or tell you how to complete immigration forms;

-Give you checklists of materials and documents needed to file the case (if you decide to retain us to handle it, we provide a “Case Initiation Package” which includes lists of everything needed); and
+- Give you checklists of materials and documents needed to file the case (if you decide to retain us to handle it, we provide a “Case Initiation Package” which includes lists of everything needed); and

-This is why we do charge a small fee – $150 – for an initial consultation, and credit that fee toward ultimate legal fees if we are retained.
-It prevents spending a great deal of time with people who have no ultimate intention of hiring us, and those that are seriously considering retaining our services among only a few others tend not to balk at paying a small consultation fee…after all, if they do hire us, the consultation ends up being free (in the sense that you pay that much less for the legal work).
+This is why we do charge a small fee – $300 – for an initial consultation, and credit that fee toward ultimate legal fees if we are retained.
+It prevents spending a great deal of time with people who have no ultimate intention of hiring us (those honestly seeking only a second opinion can then pay us simply for this), and those that are seriously considering retaining our services among only a few others tend not to balk at paying a small consultation fee.
+After all, if they do hire us, the consultation ends up being free (in the sense that they pay that much less for the legal work).

 We allow at least one full hour – we can often go a little over if the issues involved require.
 In our experience, it will normally take almost a full hour to thoroughly hear out a potential client’s issues and concerns, respond to any questions, gather enough information to determine what options might be available & develop a recommended plan of action.
-Half-hour appointments simply don’t allow enough time, while it’s rare for a consultation of more than an hour to be necessary.
+Half-hour appointments simply don’t allow enough time in many cases, while it’s rare for a consultation of more than an hour to be necessary.